prakrit19072/Microsoft_Teams_Clone/README.md

 A clone of the popular Microsoft Teams App made using Flutter and Agora SDK.
 Made with 💚 by Prakrit Pathak

-I made this Project under the Supervision of mentors allotted to us by Microsoft.
+I made this Project under Microsoft's Flagship student engagement program-Microsoft Engage.

 Prerequisites:
 You'll  need an in-depth understanding of Flutter and Agora SDK for this project.